-Non-dedicated tankers should be checked for cleanliness before use to prevent crosscontamination.
-Ideally, a cleaning certificate should be provided with each supply.
-If no such certificate can be provided, an audit of the cleaning procedure of the suppliers and/or transport company is recommended.
+Non-dedicated tankers should be checked for cleanliness before use to prevent crosscontamination A cleaning certificate should be provided with each supply and is part of the product approval documentation.
+The availability of the cleaning certificate should be part of the incoming reception process of bulk deliveries in tankers.